drapiigi/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-Contains files from Sprint 2 of the ALX SE programme
+Contains all project files from Sprint 2 of the ALX SE programme with ALX Africa.